"Daniel is one of the best advocates around"

 "He is a well-known arbitration specialist beyond the Asia-Pacific region"

 Daniel Kalderimis is a specialist barrister based in New Zealand with a dedicated focus on advocacy in international arbitrations across the Asia-Pacific region.
 He is admitted in New Zealand, New York and England and Wales.

-Daniel is widely recognised as a leading authority in international arbitration and cross-border dispute resolution.
+Daniel was formerly a partner at Chapman Tripp, where he founded and led its international law team.
+He is widely recognised as a leading authority in international arbitration and cross-border dispute resolution.
 He regularly acts as counsel in international arbitrations and has experience as an ICC arbitrator.
 Daniel acted on the first bilateral investment treaty arbitration held in New Zealand.
-He also regularly appears as a barrister and solicitor in significant commercial litigation before New Zealand courts.
+He also regularly appears as an advocate in significant commercial litigation before New Zealand courts.

 Daniel is New Zealand’s representative to the ICC commission and national correspondent to the United Nations for the New York Convention and UNCITRAL Model Law.
 He co-authored a guide to the ICSID Convention and Arbitration Rules and contributed to New Zealand’s leading arbitration textbook.
 In 2018, he gave the keynote address at the AMINZ-ICCA conference in Queenstown.